CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 *BGP dynamic neighbor* provides BGP peering to a group of remote neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
 You can configure each range as a subnet IP address.

 You configure dynamic neighbors using the `bgp listen range <ip-address> peer-group <group>` command.
-After you configure the dynamic neighbors, a BGP speaker can listen for, and form peer relationships with, any neighbor in the IP address range and mapped to a peer group.
+After you configure the dynamic neighbors, a BGP speaker can listen for, and form peer relationships with, any neighbor that is in the IP address range and is mapped to a peer group.

 The following example commands create the peer group SPINE and configure BGP peering to remote neighbors within the address range 169.254.10.101/24.